AudtheiaOfficial/audtheia-environmental-monitoring/README.md

 ## Overview

-**Audtheia** is a professional environmental monitoring system that combines **real-time computer vision** (60 FPS video processing) with **AI-powered analysis** to generate research-grade ecological datasets.
+**Audtheia** is a professional environmental monitoring system that combines **real-time computer vision** (60 FPS video processing) with **AI-powered analysis** to generate research-grade ecological datasets and automated daily intelligence reports.
 The system processes stereo-video recordings from marine and terrestrial environments, using specialized AI agents to identify species and analyze environmental conditions while maintaining the speed required for continuous monitoring.
+Each species observation generates 72 comprehensive data points used for both database storage and automated PDF report generation.

 ### Key Innovation